drychkov/GettingAndCleaningData/README.md

 8. combine train and test datasets into one
 9. name features for the result from the list of step 4
 10. remove dublicates in features
-11. remove "()" in the names
+11. filter features only with mean() and std().
+Features with meanFreq() were removed because they weighted averages of the frequency components.
+We are interested only in unweighted means.
+Features angle() that contained mean/std values in arguments were also removed.
+They do not represent a mean/std value of a measurement.
-12. remane numbers in "Activity" by activity names from the list of step 5
+12. rename numbers in "Activity" by activity names from the list of step 5
 13. label the data set with descriptive variable names:
 -mean -> Mean,
 -std -> Std,